How to Read Data from a Modbus RS485 Temperature Sensor

 Connecting the Temperature Sensor

-Power Connection: First, ensure that the Modbus RS485 temperature sensor is properly powered.
-Most sensors operate on a specific DC voltage, such as 12V or 24V.
-Connect the positive and negative power supply wires to the corresponding terminals on the sensor.
+Power Connection: First, make sure the Modbus RS485 temperature sensor is powered correctly.
+Most sensors work with a specific DC voltage, like 12V or 24V.
+Connect the positive and negative power supply wires to the right terminals on the sensor.

 Master Device Setup